 How does stress affect the heart, and how can we better manage it?

 Stress and anxiety affect the entire body in a number of ways.
 Stress itself can cause and aggravate hypertension.
 It can also lead to unhealthy coping mechanisms such as smoking, excessive drinking, overeating, and physical inactivity, causing high blood pressure and cholesterol—both of which increase the risk of heart disease.
 So the most important advice I can give is to relax more.
 Learn healthy ways to cope with stress—a hobby, a new exercise routine, time with family and friends.
-Our Graf Center for Integrative Medicine at Englewood Hospital and Medical Center offers yoga, guided meditation, massage, acupuncture, aromatherapy, Reiki, nutritional counseling, and various other services to help relax the mind and body.
+The Graf Center for Integrative Medicine at Englewood Health offers yoga, guided meditation, massage, acupuncture, aromatherapy, Reiki, nutritional counseling, and various other services to help relax the mind and body.

 What are the key takeaways, and how can we track our progress?